 18. Apart from Alexandria, however, Egypt was peace ful.
 Even on the southern frontier the tribes of the desert had ceased from troubling; in great measure, no doubt, because of the waste which had been made of the debat able ground above the First Cataract, and which secured peace because there was no plunder.
-A tribune, sent with a scouting party from Syene to Meroe, found nothing along the banks of the Nile but desert.
-(155)
+A tribune, sent with a scouting party from Syene to Meroe, found nothing along the banks of the Nile but desert.(155)

-Fig. 26.-Nero: Ombos.
+FIG. 26.-Nero: Ombos.

-of conquest in the Eastern provinces to which Nero was devoting his attention.
-One of the objects was the invasion of Æthiopia; and for this purpose, just before his fall he despatched to Alexandria some of the German legions.
-(156) A year previously he had seemingly been expected at Alexandria, as coins were struck bearing the type of the galley which was to convey him; (157) and when he heard of the proclamation of Galba as emperor by the troops, and of his approach, he thought of retiring to Egypt, or even of asking for the position of prefect of that country.
-(158)
+19. This mission was connected with a great scheme of conquest in the Eastern provinces to which Nero was devoting his attention.
+One of the objects was the invasion of Æthiopia; and for this purpose, just A.D.] before his fall he despatched to Alexandria some of the German legions.(156) A year previously he had seemingly been expected at Alexandria, as coins were struck bearing the type of the galley which was to convey him;(157) and when he heard of the proclamation of Galba as emperor by the troops, and of his approach, he thought of retiring to Egypt, or even of asking for the position of prefect of that country.(158)

-FIG. 27.-Karanis: Gateway of Nero in Temple of Pnepherôs and Petesouchos.
-(Photo. by J. G. M.)
+FIG. 27.-Karanis : Gateway of Nero in Temple of Pnepherôs and Petesouchos, (Photo, by J. G. M.)